Why we use Aluminium and not Stainless Steel

 - This second link is from Metforce another Australian company that supplies Stainless Steel and Glass products to the Pool fence and Balustrade Trade.
 Here is there pdf about Tea Staining. http://www.metforce.com.au/assets/pagesdocuments/tea-staining17.pdf

-As our products are designed to be not just functional, but more importantly to enhance your home, the visual style they portray is a major feature, year in and year out.
+As our products are designed to be functional, and enhance your home.
+The visual aesthetic is a major feature of why we use Aluminium, and its ability to look good year in and year out.

-Here at BoBject we have opted to remove the uncertainty and the maintenance requirement of the tea staining issue, by using aluminium as the base material.
+Here at BoBject we have opted to remove the uncertainty and the maintenance requirement of the tea staining issue, by using aluminium as the main material.

-Aluminium is not subject to rust, it can weather and go dull over a period of time, but the material we use has a factory applied coating called PVDF to eliminate this aspect.
+Aluminium is not subject to rust, it can weather and go dull over a period of time, however the material we use has a factory applied coating called PVDF to eliminate this aspect.

-All our Aluminium products have a PVDF coating and require no maintenance, apart from the occasional hose down like you would do on your windows to remove salt or dust build up.
+All our Aluminium products have this PVDF coating and require no maintenance, apart from the occasional hose down like you would do on your windows to remove salt or dust build up.

 They do not require polishing, and for more difficult problems like bird droppings etc, just a little bit of soapy water to soften the dropping and then a hose down will give the desired results.